 Incidents of biting in early child care can be alarming for everyone involved: the child who bit, the child who was bitten, the caregiver, and the families of the children.
 Biting can happen without warning, even when a caregiver is nearby.
-As unpleasant as it is, biting is a normal phase that some children go through.”
+As unpleasant as it is, biting is a normal phase that some children go through.
+So, why do infants bite?
+And how can you prevent it?

 - Biting is usually a short-term phase that has no lasting significance in terms of the child’s development.